mindspore-lab/mindone/examples/stable_diffusion_v2/tools/data_utils/README.md

 It results in **64 parquet files** with 340,954,340 samples in total, which takes **56GB**.

 For convenience, the filtered metadata is uploaded to [here](https://huggingface.co/datasets/jasonhuang23/laion2b_en_sd2.1base).
-You may download them directly used for source images downloading.
+You may download them directly used for source image downloading.

 ## Step 3.
 Download Source Images and Resize

-In this step, we will use `img2dataset` to download source image files, and resize, encode them into target format.
+In this step, we will use `img2dataset` to download source image files, and resize, and encode them into target format.

 **Notes**: The overall dataset will take up about **30TB**, which is beyond the capacity of most hard drives.
 So you should either

 1) download different parts to different hard drives locally at first, then upload them to the storage server (e.g. OBS) before the hard drive reaches its capacity limit,

-or 2) directly download to the storage server with local caching if its remote file system supports.
-The optimal choice depends on your network condition and features of the remote file system .
+or 2) directly download to the storage server with local caching if its remote file system supports it.
+The optimal choice depends on your network condition and features of the remote file system.

 ### Download to Local Drives